Test takers are limited to 5 attempts on any

 administratively approve waiver applications that meet all requirements.
 The

 documentation and the waiver fee payment have been received.
-Processing will be
+Processing times will take longer during peak season (April-August), and will be

 delayed if an application is incomplete or includes educational activities from